denten-books/plain-text/main.md

 ## Thesis

+The book aims to redress a weakness in the field of Digital Humanities, particularly as it relates to literary studies.
+Much scholarship in this space seems ahistorical and atheoretical, abandoning the deep traditions of literary theory and criticism, even where such traditions would help make the case for the methodological validity of the emerging research.
+The nominally related field of new media studies has the opposite problem.
+It is theoretically sophisticated, but often produces research that is far removed from the actual practice of new media (the archetypal example given by Katherine Hayles is one of a photography critic not familiar with the use of the "layers" tool in Photoshop).
+I situate *Plain Text* at the intersection of theory and practice: somewhere between "technological foundations for new media studies," and "philosophical bases for critical computing practice."
+This approach allows me to also reconsider key concepts affecting literary theory more broadly.
+I ask (and answer): What is the relationship between literature and technology?
+A discussion on texts, discourses, books, documents, files, information, media, modes, content, and narratives follows.
+In the process of exploration, the book makes a case for the recovery of textual, literary roots latent in the mechanisms of modern computing.

 Plain text is a file format and a frame of mind.
 A fundamental concept in the development of computing, plain text stands in opposition to closed platforms, rarefied knowledge, and black-box devices.
 Instead, it offers a vision of data